JakeBogie/builder-gcp/README.md

 ### Create a SSL config file
 In your `secrets` directory copy the contents below into an `ssl.conf` file.
 Replace all of the following variables with the names you will be using:

-  - `DOMAIN.IO` this variable is for the domain name that you will be using.
+  - DOMAIN.IO: This variable is for the domain name that you will be using.
-  - `ENV_NAME`  this variable is the one you created above.
+  - ENV_NAME: This variable is the one you created above.

 __*(This example uses RSA-2048 encryption.
 Currently, only RSA-2048 and ECDSA P-256 encryption are supported by GCP Load Balancers.)*__
 ```